mattallty/muguet/README.md

 ## Labels

 Docker `labels` are used as configuration settings.
-Here is the list of recognized labels:

 #### org.muguet.reverse-proxy.enabled